Dr. Linda García

 Prior to working at CCCSE, Brooke earned her Associate of Arts in General Studies at Tarrant County College and is currently pursuing a degree in Visual Communication.
 Outside of work she enjoys hiking with her dog, reading, and gardening.

-Before joining CCCSE in early 2009, Amina served as an editor for the Saxon Phonics and Spelling program at Houghton Mifflin Harcourt Supplemental Publishers in Austin and as a copy editor, wire editor, and designer at the Corpus Christi Caller-Times in South Texas.
+Before joining CCCSE in early 2009, Amina was an editor for the Saxon Phonics and Spelling program at Houghton Mifflin Harcourt Supplemental Publishers in Austin and as a copy editor, wire editor, and designer at the Corpus Christi Caller-Times in South Texas.
 Amina earned a Bachelor of Journalism with a concentration in print media in 2006 from The University of Texas at Austin, where she edited for The Daily Texan and served as president of the Society of Professional Journalists (UT Austin Student Chapter).
+Amina appreciates being able to employ her journalism and editing background as part of CCCSE’s editorial pursuits, including national research reports and journal articles.